tasniMoh/homework3final/README.md

 in file 1:

+here is a sample of pure function.
+1.pure function in solidity doesn't change or doesn't read state variables,that can be used in doing calculations(without changing the state) and it can only uses it's local variables. difference between pure & view : a view function is read only but pure functions are not.

+in file 2:
 this is a smart contract that hase 3 functions:

 at first in //2-alef : here we have coloredwallet struct with two values in uint256 type called:numberOfRedCoins and numberOfBlueCoins.